microsoft/vcpkg/docs/maintainers/vcpkg_common_definitions.md

 # vcpkg_common_definitions

-File contains helpful variabls for portfiles which are commonly needed or used.
+The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/maintainers/vcpkg_common_definitions.md).

-## The following variables are available:
+This file defines the following variabls which are commonly needed or used in portfiles:

 ```cmake
 VCPKG_TARGET_IS_<target>                 with <target> being one of the following: WINDOWS, UWP, LINUX, OSX, ANDROID, FREEBSD, OPENBSD. only defined if <target>
 VCPKG_HOST_IS_<target>                   with <host> being one of the following: WINDOWS, LINUX, OSX, FREEBSD, OPENBSD. only defined if <host>